 Certain employees' discretionary remuneration is deferred where the reward exceeds thresholds set by the Joint Remuneration Committee, which meet the guidelines set out by the Prudential Regulatory Authority ('PRA').
 Some of these deferrals take the form of Notional Stock Units ('NSU'), which track the performance of MUFG shares (refer to Note 7).
-Further details on the Company's remuneration structure and policies can be found in the Report of the Joint Remuneration Committee on pages 23 and 24.
+Further details on the Company's remuneration structure and policies can be found in the Report of the Joint Remuneration Committee on page 30.